Which place is cheaper, Sydney or Athens?

 It's quite rainy in Sydney.
 Athens usually gets less rain in July than Sydneyin January.
 Athens gets 6 mm (0.2 in) of rain, while Sydney receives 116 mm (4.6 in) of rain this time of the year.

 In the autumn, Athens is around the same temperature as Sydney.
-Typically, the autumn temperatures in Athens in October are around 19°C (67°F), and Sydney is about 19°C (65°F)in April.
+Typically, the autumn temperatures in Athens in October average around 19°C (67°F), and Sydney averages at about 19°C (65°F)in April.

 The sun comes out a lot this time of the year in Athens.
 Athens usually receives around the same amount of sunshine as Sydney during autumn.
-At this time of the year, Athens gets 206 hours of sunny skies, while Sydney receives 195 hours of full sun.
+Athens gets 206 hours of sunny skies, while Sydney receives 195 hours of full sun in the autumn.

 It rains a lot this time of the year in Sydney.
 In October, Athens usually receives less rain than Sydneyin April.
-At this time of the year, Athens gets 48 mm (1.9 in) of rain, while Sydney receives 120 mm (4.7 in) of rain.
+Athens gets 48 mm (1.9 in) of rain, while Sydney receives 120 mm (4.7 in) of rain each month for the autumn.

 In January, Athens is generally cooler than Sydneyin July.
-Temperatures in Athens average around 10°C (51°F), and Sydney stays around 12°C (53°F).
+Daily temperatures in Athens average around 10°C (51°F), and Sydney fluctuates around 12°C (53°F).

 In Sydney, it's very sunny this time of the year.
 In the winter, Athens often gets less sunshine than Sydneyin July.
 Athens gets 143 hours of sunny skies this time of year, while Sydney receives 208 hours of full sun.